Greenplan support policy

 Removing data sticks (flash drives) from the computer while a write operation is still in progress can cause files to be corrupted.

 This can be checked for by opening the .dsb file in WinZip, WinRAR or other compression/decompression software.
-If it opens OK then this is not the cause.
+If it opens OK then compression is not the problem.
 Problems with compression may be caused by conflicts with other software installed on the system.
 If this is the cause then you can work with the .skh (uncompressed) format.

 It may be worth trying a later version of the software to see if it can read a corrupt file.